equalitie/ouinet/README.md

 creator the opportunity to use cooperative networking and storage for the delivery of their content to users around the world.

-**Warning:** Ouinet is still highly experimental.
-Some features (like peer-to-peer routing) may or may not not work smoothly depending on the different back end technologies.
-Information about your browsing might be leaked to other participants in the network.
+**Warning:** Ouinet is still **highly experimental**.
+Some features (like peer-to-peer routing) may or may not not work smoothly depending on the different back-end technologies, and random unexpected crashes may occur.
+Also, Ouinet is **not an anonymity tool**: information about your browsing might be leaked to other participants in the network, as well as the fact that your application is seeding particular content.
 Running some components (like injector code) may turn your computer into an open web proxy, and other security or privacy-affecting issues might exist.
-Please keep this in mind when using this software.
+Please keep this in mind when using this software and only assume reasonable risks.

 **Note:** The steps described below have only been tested to work on GNU/Linux on AMD64 platforms.
 Building and testing Ouinet on your computer requires